digitalsadhu/boring/README.md

 npm i -g semantic-release-cli
 ```

-2. Use it to setup project
+2. Use it to setup project (follow the prompts)
 ```bash
 semantic-release-cli setup
 ```